DavidCruzGomez/PythonFinalProject/README.md

 ├── CHANGELOG.md                            # Project change log
 ├── LICENSE.md                              # License for the project
 ├── README.md                               # This file
-├── requeriments.txt                        # Project dependencies
+├── requirements.txt                        # Project dependencies
-├── requeriments_dev.txt                    # Development dependencies
+├── requirements_dev.txt                    # Development dependencies
 ├── setup.cfg                               # Configuration for packaging the project
 ├── setup.py                                # Script to install the project
 ├── VERSION.txt                             # Current version of the project